tc39/proposal-record-tuple/tutorial/en.md

 ); // 1
 ```

-Now that we can keep track of the past, let's see how we can use it with the comparison to be more efficient.
-We change a bit the state here and just keep track of two different pieces of state in one central state, changing one part of the state should normally not affect the rest of our app:
+Now that we can keep track of the past, let's see how we can use it with comparison to be more efficient.
+We can compose two separate pieces of application state, and use the equality of records to check if we need to re-render the "application" components that depend on that substate.

 ```js
 const appStateHistory = [#{